 This course introduces the principles related to pharmacology.
 It examines a variety of drug classifications and their effects on the body.
 This course places emphasis on use of the nursing process in drug administration and includes drug calculations.
 Three hours lecture per week.
+Pre- and Corequisite:

-Pre- or Corequisite: Human Anatomy and Physiology I (BIOL 217), Composition & the Spoken Word (ENGL 101), and PN Fundamentals (LPNC 101).
+Human Anatomy and Physiology I (BIOL 217), Composition & the Spoken Word (ENGL 101), Introduction to Psychology (PSYC 101), and PN Fundamentals (LPNC 101).
 Practical Nursing Certificate Majors only.